cardillan/mindcode/IDEAS.markdown

   it.
 * When a read-only parameter is always passed the same argument value (a literal), globally replace the parameter with that literal, saving the assignment.
 In combination with the above point.
 * When a function always returns the same value, replace the return value variable with that value.
-Handle specific case of function always returning one of its input arguments.
+Handle a specific case of a function always returning one of its input arguments.

 ### Recursive function optimization